pbberlin/tools/os/fsi/readme.md

 * Classic content management systems.
 * Any http server applications, that need static html resources.

+Test-Deployments can be made to local machines.
+Files should be editable like local file system files.

 The required interface is intentionally ultra slim.
 Contact me, if you think, the interface needs additional *mandatory* methods.